brayovsky/pivotaly/README.md

 ## Release Notes

 #### [Unreleased]
+- Intuitional flow - Remove need to copy and paste project and story ids
 - Conversations - display and comment on the pivotal tracker story you are working on

+## [0.3.1]
+#### Added
+- Courtesy message in the sideview when there is no active story

+#### Fixed
+- Refresh button in sideview not working when story changes

 ## [0.3.0]
 #### Added